jossives/p210/syllabus.md

 ### Fortnightly quizzes

+Approximately every second week, there will be an in-class quiz consisting of a 30-minute solo component and a 15-minute group component.
+The group component will be largely the same as the solo component and we include the group component to provide an additional opporunity to learn content alongside your peers and receive some immediate feedback on your thinking as it relates to the quiz content.

-Every second week, class will begin with an individual 30-minute in-class quiz.
-These will emphasize material from the most recent assignments/projects, but will necessarily involve all course content up to that point because content in this course is always building upon itself.
+* These will emphasize material from the most recent assignments/projects, but will necessarily involve all course content up to that point because content in this course is always building upon itself.
+* Each quiz score will be calculated using a weighted average, with 75% coming from the solo component and 25% coming from the group component.
+If your solo component score is higher than your group component score on a quiz, we will replace your group component score with your solo component score as to not penalize you for the lower group score.
+*	Your overall quiz average will be calculated using your best 4 of 5 quiz scores.
+This allows you to miss one or perform poorly on a quiz without penalty.

 ## Tentative schedule